Skip to content

 Introduction to the fundamental concepts of neuromarketing, such as neuroscience applied to marketing.

-Diagnosing Frustrations: Identifying and Addressing the Hidden Needs of Your Customers
+Diagnosing Customer Frustrations: Identifying and Addressing the Hidden Needs of Your Customers

 Cognitive Dissonance: Understanding Consumer Discomfort After a Purchase